Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

 For my money, SANTA MONICA's most enjoyably moments lie in its straightforward rockers: 'Hang on to Yourself', 'Ziggy Stardust', 'The Supermen' and all the rest.
-When played live, all these sound even fresher and more spontaneous than the "Live at the BBC versions" you may be familiar with.
+When played live, all these sound fresher and more spontaneous than the "Live at the BBC versions" you may be familiar with.
 Jacques Brel's 'My Death' is performed touchingly, with Bowie accompanying himself on acoustic guitar.
-It demonstrates what a versatile and intelligent vocalist he is.
+It shows what a versatile and intelligent vocalist he is.
 Inevitably, the climactic performance of "Rock'n'Roll Suicide" fails to measure up to the drama of the original studio version.
 But all in all, this album is definitely worth hearing and every Bowie fan will want a copy.

 Review by snobb